BrianSturgis/week7project/README.md

 ## Detailed Description
 This application is for placing orders for a bakery.
-It can provide the user with two options currently and will allow for a discount per item to be applied when it calculates the total.
+It can provide the user with two options currently and will allow for a discount per item to be applied when it calculates the total based .

 ## KNOWN BUGS
 This application is in a an extreme build state and is not functional

-## Setup/Installation Requirements
+# Setup/Installation Requirements

 ## GIT HUB
 - repository location (https://github.com/BrianSturgis/week7project